wdiazux/harvest-sheet/README.md

 ```
 # Run the Harvest script at 6:00 AM and 6:00 PM every day
-0 6,18 * * * cd /app && /app/cron_wrapper.sh >> /app/logs/cron.log 2>> /app/logs/cron.error.log
+0 6,18 * * * /app/cron_wrapper.sh >> /app/logs/cron.log 2>> /app/logs/cron.error.log

+# Run the Harvest script at 12:00 AM every Monday
+0 0 * * 1 /app/cron_wrapper.sh >> /app/logs/cron.log 2>> /app/logs/cron.error.log
 ```

-This configuration runs the script twice daily at 6:00 AM and 6:00 PM.
+This configuration runs the script twice daily at 6:00 AM and 6:00 PM, and once weekly at midnight on Mondays.

 All jobs use the `/app/cron_wrapper.sh` script which:
 1. Sets up logging with timestamps
-2. Loads environment variables from `/app/.env`
+2. Loads environment variables from Docker (uses `/app/.env` as a fallback if available)
-3. Automatically detects all user prefixes in the environment
+3. Counts all user prefixes in the environment
-4. Processes each user's data with the appropriate environment variables
+4. Runs the Python script once with the `--all-users` flag to process all users in a single execution
 5. Generates detailed logs in the `/app/logs/` directory

 The wrapper script uses Rich for enhanced terminal output and provides detailed progress information during execution.